Inspection of fire and rescue services in England is carried out by Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services.

 Where HMICFRS identifies an aspect of a fire and rescue service’s practice, policy or performance that falls short of the expected standard, it will be reported as an area of improvement.

 Where HMICFRS identify a serious or critical shortcoming in a service, they will identify it as a cause of concern.
 This is accompanied by one or more recommendations where HMICFRS will recommend that the service does something to alleviate the issue and this will be tracked through an action plan and revisits, which are essential in providing assurance on progress in a service.

 Further information on the inspection programme, questions, graded judgements and areas for improvement and causes of concern can be found here.

 HMICFRS Fire and Rescue Reports Published in 2021

-HMICFRS has published three major reports on fire in 2021.
+HMICFRS has published the following major reports on fire in 2021.